-An additional deferred tax asset of €8,660k has been recognised on the Solvency II Economic Balance Sheet compared to Luxembourg GAAP for the impacts of technical provisions differences.
-Based on future profitability projections, it is expected that these timing differences will fully reverse in 2021 and the deferred tax asset has therefore been recognised in full.
+An additional deferred tax asset of €4,614k has been recognised on the Solvency II Economic Balance Sheet compared to Luxembourg GAAP for the impacts of technical provisions differences.
+This is recognised against future profit projections of each branch within the next 3 years, which are considered sufficiently reliable for deferred tax purposes.
+Any timing differences in excess of the 3 year profits remain unrecognised.
+This position is monitored by the company at each quarter and adjusted as necessary.

-D.1.3 Changes to the recognition and valuation bases used, or on estimations during the reporting period

-There have been no changes to the recognition, valuation or estimation methods used during the year.
+D.1.3 Changes to the recognition and valuation bases used, or on estimations during the reporting period There have been no changes to the recognition, valuation or estimation methods used during the year.